iovisor/bcc/docs/reference_guide.md

 This will instrument the kernel ```sys_clone()``` function, which will then run our BPF defined ```do_trace()``` function each time it is called.

 You can call attach_kprobe() more than once, and attach your BPF function to multiple kernel functions.
+You can also call attach_kprobe() more than once to attach multiple BPF functions to the same kernel function.

 See the previous kprobes section for how to instrument arguments from BPF.